nickneos/djneos_website/_pages/services.md

 Ready to get the party started?
 I'll bring the perfect vibe to your next event!

-Since every party is unique, please reach out to me [here](/contact/) with the details, and I'll provide a custom quote back within 24 hours!
+Since every party is unique, please reach out to me [here](/contact/) with the details, and I'll provide a custom quote back within 24 hours!{: .notice--info}

 ### What's included